godsong

 Introduction (flute solo): 3 bars, using only the note E, decorated by its obverse B flat

-Prologue (tutti): 35 bars, each representing a movement of the piece (originally there were to be 35 movements).
+Prologue (tutti) 35 bars, each representing a movement of the piece (originally there were 35 movements).
 Each bar uses the appropriate pitch-matrix.
 The piano plays an extremely quiet 8-note chord in each bar; the placing of this varies according to the matrix.
 Each bar is scored for the combination used in the movement of which it is a model.

 1 (voice solo)